misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --set-webhook-url
 ```

 Paste the complete HTTPS URL at the hidden prompt.
 Instagram Monitor validates it then updates only `WEBHOOK_URL` in `.env` without displaying the value.
 Standard Discord and public `ntfy.sh` URLs select the matching request format automatically.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.
 Configure `WEBHOOK_PROVIDER` in `instagram_monitor.conf` for a self-hosted or compatible endpoint.
 Use `--env-file PATH` with this command to select another dotenv destination.

 The mail server password has its own command: